slavniyteo/upgraded-octo-funicular/README.md

-remove any additional permissions from that copy, or from any part of it.
+  When you convey a copy of a covered work, you may at your option remove any additional permissions from that copy, or from any part of it.
 (Additional permissions may be written to require their own removal in certain cases when you modify the work.)
 You may place